luxui/lux-core/README.md

+**NOTE: This project is still in heavy development and is not ready for actual use at this time.
+Releasing to the open source community is aimed at getting feedback and help from the community.**

+---

 Luxui
 =====

-Luxui is a [Siren] (hypermedia) client which presents a web application UI for RESTful API resource representations.
+Luxui is a [Siren][Siren] (hypermedia) client which presents a web application UI for RESTful API resource representations.
 Luxui only has logic to build pages from API resource representations and nothing more; this allows for, or enforces, that all application control is in the domain of the API; including: workflow, access control, field display and type, etc.

 Specifically Luxui adheres to [Siren+lux] as a standard for API resource representations; this attempts to reduce ambiguity and inconsistency between